8acker/extend-fn/README.md

 extend-fn is sel written method to extend objects recursively

-These objects can only have functions as properties
+These objects can only have functions as properties.

+This implementation of this extend method is due to a personal use in a project i am working on.
+All other extend node modules could not extend an object with other tha includes functions as properties.

 ## Installation